 Groundwater is important for pastoral, agricultural, domestic, homestead, town and industrial uses throughout North Queensland.
-In the southern part of North Queensland where EPG 32, EPG 34 and EPG 36 lie, surface water is often available during summer, but it is unreliable and unevenly distributed.
+In the southern part of North Queensland where EPG 32 lies, surface water is often available during summer, but it is unreliable and unevenly distributed.
 Groundwater is the only reliable source of water in the region.